tailscale/tailscale/api.md

 GET /api/v2/tailnet/{tailnet}/keys
 ```

-Returns a list of active keys for a tailnet
+Returns a list of active auth and API keys for the tailnet supplied in the URL path, depending on permissions assigned to the caller:
-for the user who owns the API key used to perform this query.
-Supply the tailnet of interest in the path.
+- If the API call is made  with a user-owned API key, Tailscale returns only the keys owned by the caller.
+- If the API call is made with an access token derived from an OAuth client, Tailscale returns all keys owned by the tailnet that the caller's permissions allow.

 Returns a JSON object with the IDs of all active keys.
-This includes both API keys and also machine authentication keys.
-In the future, this may provide more information about each key than just the ID.
+In the future, this method may return more information about each key than just the ID.

 ### Input parameters

-#### `{tailnet}` (required; provide in URL path)
+#### `{tailnet}` (required in URL path)
 Supply the tailnet in the path.

 ### Query Example